-Dr.Ban I.S. head & neck anatomy 2nd y.
+Dr.Ban I.S.
 Maxillary artery:

 The maxillary artery is the larger of the two terminal branches of the external carotid artery (maxillary artery and superficial temporal artery).
 It arises posterior to the neck of the mandible.
 Then it runs forward medially and enters the pterygopalatine fossa.
 It is divided into three parts based on its relation to the lateral pterygoid muscle.